coderhyh/unplugin-auto-export/README.md

 - Updates the `index.ts` file within those directories with the appropriate `export` statements.
 - Configurable to ignore specific files or directories.
 - Supports `ts | js` file extensions (default is `.ts`).
-- Handles component directories with options to specify component directories (optional).
+- Handles component directories with options to specify component directories.

 ## Installation